Cumbernauld: Post-Industrial Revolution

 Cumbernauld was long a staging-post for changing horses between Glasgow and Edinburgh and there were several inns and a smiddy as well as half a dozen coaches a day to various towns.
 Old maps like the 1899 O.S. map show other employment like a gas works and a stocking factory in The Village and a corn mill at Lenziemill close to the old brick and pipe works.
 Three schools were run but the teachers were not always paid by the heritors.
 There were several church ministers and the Church of Scotland paid, out of collections, about 25 poor people a week who could not support themselves.
 Groome also records clerical work as there was a post office, two banks (held two days a week in a room in the inn) and a library with a newsroom.

-In 1880, Jane Lindsay (also called Luggie Jean on account of a deformity which gave the impression of having an extra ear) was murdered in a pool of water on the edge of Fannyside Moor, coincidentally near the stream called Luggie Water.
+In 1880, Jane Lindsay (also called Luggie Jean on account of a deformity which gave the impression of having an extra ear) was murdered in a pool of water on the edge of Fannyside Muir, coincidentally near the stream called Luggie Water.
 A local farmer was charged with her murder.
 Forensic experts, professors at Glasgow and Edinburgh, appeared as witnesses on opposing sides at the trial, and a not proven verdict was returned.

 When shires were first established in Scotland in the twelfth century, the parish of Cumbernauld was included in Stirlingshire.
 At some point in the fourteenth century it and the neighbouring parish of Kirkintilloch were transferred to Dunbartonshire, despite not adjoining the rest of that shire.
 The two parishes were briefly restored to Stirlingshire between 1503 and 1509, but from 1509 until 1975 they again formed an exclave of Dunbartonshire.
 Between 1975 and 1996 Cumbernauld was part of the Cumbernauld and Kilsyth District of Strathclyde region.
 Since 1996 it has been part of North Lanarkshire.
 The arms of Cumbernauld and Kilsyth District Council featured the white cattle and the motto of "Daur and Prosper" boldly asserting Dare and Prosper.
 However the open Bible and the miner's lamp were the only symbols which were carried on to the North Lanarkshire coat of arms.